 From a regional perspective, the completion of the Crabtree Creek West Trail project will connect the Neuse River Trail, on the eastern side of Wake County, to the American Tobacco Trail, on the western side of Wake County.
 By completing this trail, and the White Oak Creek Trail in Cary/Apex, residents and visitors will be able to travel across Wake County, from north to south on the American Tobacco Trail or the Neuse River Trail, or east to west between the two trails on the Crabtree Creek Trail and White Oak Creek Trail.
 The project scope includes a 12-foot wide trail facility, five pedestrian bridges, and signage.

-Primary stakeholders include state parks and the adjacent communities of Oak Park, Laurel Hills, and the Hamptons at Umstead.
-The City is coordinating design with these stakeholders.
+Primary stakeholders include NC State Parks (William B. Umstead State Park), Hanson Aggregates Southwest, and the adjacent communities of Oak Park, Laurel Hills, and the Hamptons at Umstead.
 Public participation for this project took place between November 2015 and March 2016.
 Two public meetings were held where community members were invited to review plans, ask questions, and provide comments.
 The project's proposed alignment and parking locations were also presented to the Parks, Recreation and Greenways Advisory Board (PRGAB) where members of the public were able to express questions, concerns, and support for and about the project recommendations.

 Greenways and Trails

-Stewart Engineering, Ecological Engineering, LLP, Ramey Kemp & Associates
+Stewart Engineering, Ecological Engineering, LLP, Ramey Kemp & Associates, RK&K